harsha-simhadri/big-ann-benchmarks/dataset_preparation/sparse_dataset.md

 The embeddings are based on a deep learning model called SPLADE (specifically, it is the SPLADE CoCondenser EnsembleDistil (`naver/splade-cocondenser-ensembledistil`)).

 The base dataset contains  .8M vectors with average sparsity (# of nonzeros): ~130.
+All nonzero values are positive.

 The common query set (`dev.small`) contains 6980 queries, where the average number of nonzeros is ~49.